-What is Uluru?
-Uluru is a huge chunk of rock, known as a monolith, set the middle of Australia.
-Although there is a similar rock in Western Australia, as well as the nearby Kata Tjuta, World Heritage site Uluru is unique in its composition and attracts thousands of tourists a year.
+Uluru also known as Ayers Rock to some, is a huge chunk of rock, known as a monolith, set the middle of Australia.
+Although there is a similar rock in Western Australia, as well as the nearby Kata Tjuta, World Heritage site Uluru is unique in its composition and is world famous, attracting thousands of tourists each year.

 Aborigines consider Uluru sacred.
 Australia’s first people have been in the area for thousands of years, and the rock is now contained within the aptly named Uluru National Park, which is overseen by the Anangu and Australian government.